 Owen grew up playing baseball in the Manly-Warringah area with a family name synonymous with baseball on the Northern Beaches.

-Owen is a Level 3 accredited coach and has coached at Forest for a number of years, as well as being appointed as the Manly Little League All-Stars coach in 2019-20.
+Owen is a Level 3 accredited coach and has coached at Forest for a number of years, as well as being appointed as the Manly Little League All-Stars coach for the last two years.
 Owen also plays for Forest senior teams in both summer and winter competitions and has served as Vice-President (Summer League) on the Manly-Warringah Minor League committee.

 When he is not at the baseball grounds, Owen also…actually, no he’s always at baseball.

 Dave has been involved with Forest Baseball Club as a senior player and a junior coach for over five years.
 Dave’s role as registrar is focused on junior recruitment and team formation.
 Dave was appointed registrar for his unique set of skills – namely weapons grade logistics expertise.
 He pivot tables like no-one’s business.